mkrdip/related-posts-widget/readme.txt

 == Description ==

 Same Category Posts shows a list of same posts to the current post.
 The widget is only shown on single post pages.
-The Related Post widget only shows & loads it's file in front end when `is_single()` returns `true` & post tag(s) is similar.
+The Same Category Posts widget only shows & loads it's file in front end when `is_single()` returns `true` & post tag(s) is similar.

 = Features =